Wednesday, 7:30 a.m. – 8:30 a.m.

 How can I participate?

-PFNCA Wellness Programs are provided at no cost.
 Registration with PFNCA is required and there is a nominal annual administrative fee, which can be waived for financial hardship.
 To register, please call the PFNCA office at (301) 844-6510 or click the register link under the “Helpful Links” on the right side of this page.
-Once you have registered, you will receive a PFNCA Wellness Programs Name Badge.
-You do not need to sign up for specific program sessions, simply bring your name badge to this or any PFNCA Wellness program and your instructor will check you in.
+To attend in person just go to the venue about 10 mins before scheduled class time – I would take mask, ID and vaccination card as different venues have different requirements.
+Please check if there are pre attendance requirements for the class you want to attend.

 Can Carepartners participate?